doesnotsitproperly/clear-skses/README.md

 If on Windows, `[directory]` is optional; if not provided `%USERPROFILE%\Documents\My Games\Skyrim Special Edition\Saves` or `%USERPROFILE%\OneDrive\Documents\My Games\Skyrim Special Edition\Saves` will be searched

+If compiled on Windows and without `NO_WAIT` defined, `pause` will be called before the program ends
+This is how the release is compiled

 Yes, the name is a reference to the "Clear Skies" shout